 a complete list can be found in the application

 A native of Oyster Bay, Long Island, New York, Richard Robert Rossi grew up in Virginia Beach, VA, where he began to carry on a family tradition of making great music.
-Presently, he is Director of Orchestral and Choral Activities at Eastern Illinois University where he directs the Eastern Symphony Orchestra, Eastern Symphony Chamber Orchestra, Concert Choir, Oratorio Society and teaches both graduate and advanced undergraduate conducting and organ.
+Presently, he is Director of Choral Activities at Eastern Illinois University where he directs the Concert Choir, Camerata Singers, Oratorio Society and teaches both graduate and advanced undergraduate conducting and organ.

 In addition to his extensive conducting schedule, Dr. Rossi continues to perform recitals as a concert pianist, accompanist and organist.
 In addition, he has had an extensive singing career as a countertenor.
 Solo performances include the Peri/Caccini opera L’Euridice, a historical performance, Handel’s Messiah, Bach’s Christmas Oratorio, Purcell’s Ode to St. Cecilia and Come Ye Sons of Art and Orff’s Carmina Burana.
 Richard has also appeared as a vocal and harpsichord soloist including appearances on WILL’s Second Sunday Concerts.
 Richard also sang professionally as the countertenor soloist at Trinity Episcopal Cathedral in Pittsburgh.
 He can also be heard as one of the soloists in the recording of Leonardo Balada’s Torquemada, nominated for a Pulitzer Prize recorded while attending Carnegie Mellon University.